 Can immoral actions ever be justified as a means to a greater good?I will argue that it is rarely acceptable to attempt to bring about a good long-term outcome by means that are bad.
 Too often we do not achieve our long-term outcome; then all we have to show is our immoral action in making the attempt.

 This is not so simple as it might at first site seem.
 Taxing the rich is the means of achieving the end of helping the poor.
-Taxing the rich would be immoral if we did not, by doing so, produce a greater good by helping the poor.
-Here the means, while being bad in itself, is plainly seen as the first step toward producing a greater good.
+Taxing the rich would be undesirable if we did not, by doing so, produce a greater good by something such as helping the poor.
+Here the means, while perhaps being undesirable in itself, is plainly seen as the first step toward producing a greater good.
 The world is not black and white, we must often compromise; but we must take great care in doing so.

 The USA dropped two million tonnes of bombs on Laos during the Vietnam war.
 Their aim may have been, at least in part, to bring democracy to Laos, Cambodia, and Vietnam, but they lost the war.
 So the means – the bombing, a terrible act – certainly was not justified by the end, because the desired end was not achieved.